Blotch3D/Blotch3D/README.md

 You can use the BlGeometry class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.
 A few primitive models are also included with Blotch3D.
-They can be used as is done in the examples if the Blotch3D project is included in your solution.
+They can be used as is done in the examples that use them if the Blotch3D project is included in your solution.

 You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
 The MonoGame "pipeline manager" is